 By retaining a truck accident lawyer as soon as possible, you have the opportunity to gather evidence establishing the truck driver?s carelessness in making the wide turn at that location.
 This can help you prove you were not at all negligent and obtain compensation for your injuries.

 Dealing with a serious truck accident is always frustrating.
 Your vehicle may be totaled.
 You may be dealing with serious injuries and medical bills.
 You may have even lost your parent, spouse, or child and are grieving this loss.
 Whatever your experience, you deserve to have an experienced legal representative fight for your rights.
-Lugar Law PC is here to aggressively pursue full and fair compensation for your injuries.
+Lugar Injury Law is here to aggressively pursue full and fair compensation for your injuries.